 Ninth and State Sts.
 The building is now home to Arkansas Flag and Banner.
-The upper level Dreamland Ballroom, where many major black entertainers performed, such as Louis Armstrong, Ray Charles, Nat King Cole, and Ella Fitzgerald and Dizzy Gillespie, just to name a few, is currently undergoing restoration.
+The upper level Dreamland Ballroom, an entertainment venue where many major black entertainers performed, such as Louis Armstrong, Ray Charles, Nat King Cole, and Ella Fitzgerald and Dizzy Gillespie, just to name a few, is currently undergoing restoration.

 - Dunbar Junior/Senior High & Memorabilia Room, Little Rock

 - From 1929-1955, Dunbar was a segregated high school and was

 considered the premier school for blacks in Arkansas.
 Its liberal arts

 curriculum, combined with a vocational education track, made it the only

 black secondary school in the state accredited by the North Central

 Association for Secondary Schools and Colleges.
 The memorabilia room